 Experiment with different shutter speeds to see the different effects you can get when you slow your shutter speed down completely, compared to it being not quite just fast enough.

-I’ve made a little download for you that all has the information noted above so you can print that out and have that with you when you need it.
-Just click on the box below to get it delivered to your inbox!
+I’ve made a little download for you that has a challenge for you with motion blur - just click on the box below to get it delivered to your inbox!